 Linear courses are the convention in eLearning for a variety of reasons:

 - Instructional design methodologies tend to force a linear approach.
-Once designers develop this habit, it takes a greater awareness to break free from this mindset.
+Once designers develop this habit, breaking free from this design mindset requires innovative thinking.

 - Many rapid development authoring tools promote linear designs.
-The default NEXT and PREVIOUS buttons encourage a linear mindset so that it takes an experienced designer to provide an alternative.
+The default NEXT and PREVIOUS buttons encourage a linear approach.
+It takes an experienced designer to provide an alternative.

-Although sequential style eLearning may be appropriate in some cases, there are several problems with using a linear approach for all audiences and all content.
+Although a sequential approach to learning is appropriate in many cases, there are several problems with using a linear approach for every audience member and all types of content.

 - The linear approach removes control from learners, some of whom prefer to explore or discover things in an order that is meaningful to them.
-When instruction is relevant to a learner’s goal, research shows that learner control is beneficial to learning (DeRouin 2004).
+Research shows that learner control benefits learning when instruction is relevant to a learner’s goal (DeRouin 2004).

-- Linear eLearning does not take into account the expertise level of the learner.
-It assumes all learners should go down the same road, not accounting for differences in knowledge and experience.
+- Linear eLearning does not take into account the learner’s expertise level.
+It assumes all learners should follow the same path, not accounting for differences in knowledge and experience.

-- Linear style eLearning lacks the motivational boost that comes from determining one’s own learning path.
+- Linear-style eLearning lacks the motivational boost from determining one’s learning path.

-- Linear eLearning does not take advantage of the hyper-linking and networked features of web technologies.
+- Linear eLearning does not take advantage of the linking and networking features of technologies that provide learners with a personalized experience.

 Approaches to Nonlinear Design